ScottDWebster/Cafe/README.md

 This is a very simple plugin that adds several functions and a menu allowing the user to easily compile or run the current file.

 #### The functions:
 1. cdFileDir(): This function changes the current directory to the location of the file in the current buffer.
+This function is run by the subsequent functions.
-1. JavaCompile(): This function runs cdFileDir and then asynchronously executes javac to compile the file in the current buffer.
+1. JavaCompile(): This function asynchronously executes javac to compile the file in the current buffer.
-1. JavaRun(): This function rund cdFileDir and then asynchronously executes java to run the compiled version of the file in the current buffer.
+1. JavaRun(): This function asynchronously executes java to run the compiled version of the file in the current buffer.

 #### The menu:
   - Alt-C opens the Cafe menu